tpryan/GCPQuestCS/dev_intro.md

 collect all the related resources for a single application in one place.
 &nbsp;
 &nbsp;
-*You may have already selected a project in a preview step, if it is in the box below, then you are all set.*
+*You may have already selected a project in a previews tutorial, if it is in the box below, then you are all set.*
+&nbsp;
+&nbsp;
 <walkthrough-project-billing-setup permissions="compute.instances.create"></walkthrough-project-billing-setup>

 ## Navigate to Cloud Functions